You may be surprised to know that garlic, which is probably sitting in your kitchen right now, offers much more than its delicious flavor.

 Allimed for SIBO

-When it comes to SIBO, Allimed has been considered one of the most effective herbal antibiotics.
+When it comes to SIBO, Allimed has been considered one of the most effective herbs used in SIBO treatment.

 It’s important for you to know that the Allimed product which contains Allicin, corn maltodextrin, and gum acacia has not been shown to cause issues in SIBO patients, even in individuals who can’t tolerate garlic in other forms.